VisActor/VStory/docs/assets/contributing/en/5-How to Contribute Code.md

 ---
 title: 5.
 How to Contribute Code

-key words: VisActor, VChart, VTable, VStrory, VMind, VGrammar, VRender, Visualization, Chart, Data, Table, Graph, Gis, LLM
+key words: VisActor, VChart, VTable, VStory, VMind, VGrammar, VRender, Visualization, Chart, Data, Table, Graph, Gis, LLM
 ---

 # Create a Branch

 The default branch for VStory is the develop branch.
 Whether it's for feature development, bug fixes, or documentation writing, please create a new branch and then merge it into the develop branch.
 Use the following code to create a branch: